-After you've knitted your sample swatch it's time to get the felting started, all you need is some hot water and some agitation.
 For small projects like a swatch, you can easily felt in a clean sink.
-If you have a bigger project to felt, you might want to try using a bucket or wash basin, or even your bathtub, though that would take a lot of water.
+If you have a bigger project, you might want to use a bucket or wash basin.
+You can also use a bathtub, though it requires a lot of water.

-Fill your receptacle of choice with enough hot water to comfortably cover your soon-to-be-felted item as you swish it around, but not so much that you'll splash the whole room with water.
+- Fill your receptacle of choice with enough hot water to comfortably cover your soon-to-be-felted item as you swish it around.
+Don't fill it so much that you'll splash the whole room with water.

-Wearing rubber gloves not only protects your hands while you do this, it can also add an extra bit of roughness if you have gloves with slightly textured palms.Continue to 4 of 6 below.
+Wearing rubber gloves not only protects your hands while you do this, but it can also add an extra bit of roughness.
+Gloves with slightly textured palms are the most helpful.Continue to 4 of 6 below.

 04 of 06

-After a couple of minutes of swishing and flipping your swatch, pull it out and gently press out some of the water.
-Spread it on a towel and give it a look.
+- After a couple of minutes of swishing and flipping your swatch, pull it out.

-This picture was taken about five minutes after I started.
+This picture was taken after about five minutes.
 The swatch laid out flat in that time and was already beginning to get fuzzy.
-The height shrank in this time to about 4.5 inches, while the width stayed about the same as the original swatch.
+In this amount of time, the height shrank to about 4 1/2 inches, while the width stayed about the same as the original swatch.

-If you're not making good progress on getting your swatch to felt, shock it with a cold water rinse before returning it to the hot water.
+If you're not seeing much felting progress, shock it with a cold water rinse before returning it to the hot water.
 This seems to help the fibers come together a little more easily.

 05 of 06

-Naturally, it takes much longer to completely erase the individual stitches when you're felting by hand, so you might decide you don't want to take the felting as far as you might if you were felting by machine.
+Naturally, it takes much longer to completely erase the individual stitches when you're felting by hand.
+For this reason, you may not want to take the felting as far as you might if you were using a washing machine.

-One great thing about felting by hand is it is very easy to check your work so you can stop exactly when you want.
-Felting by hand is also a great choice when you're trying to get to a specific dimension.
+One great thing about felting by hand, however, is that it is very easy to check your work so you can stop exactly when you want.
+It is also a great choice when you're trying to get to a specific dimension.

-I decided my swatch was done when it measured about 3.75 inches all the way around.
-Most of the stitch definition is gone, though you can still see the stitches right on the edges, and the swatch has gotten quite fuzzy.Continue to 6 of 6 below.
+The example swatch was considered done when it measured about 3 3/4 inches square.
+Most of the stitch definition is gone, though you can still see the stitches right on the edges, and the swatch has become quite fuzzy.Continue to 6 of 6 below.

 06 of 06